This page contains affiliate links. Please read our disclosure for more info.

 - Download My Disney Experience app – To check wait times, make Lightning Lane selections, order food, and more.

-- Purchase Lightning Lane Multi Pass – This paid line skipping service is best value at Magic Kingdom with 18 attractions included in the daily price of $23-39 (depending on demand).
+- Consider Purchasing Lightning Lane Multi Pass – This paid line skipping service is best value at Magic Kingdom with 18 attractions included in the daily price of $23-35.
 It’s a confusing system so see our full guide which discusses Is Disney Lightning Lane Multi Pass Worth it?

 - Stay Onsite – If you stay in a Disney resort, you’ll be able to enter every park 30 minutes before official park opening.
 This gives you a great head start.